Benjamin Yuen

 Yuen’s career started when he became the winner of Hong Kong's Mr. Hong Kong beauty contest in 2007.
-Yuen was the first winner from Hong Kong as the previous two winners, Matthew Ko and Francois Huynh came from Canada and France respectively.
+Yuen was the first winner from Hong Kong as the previous two winners, Matthew Ko Kwan-yin and Francois Huynh came from Canada and France respectively.

 In 2016, Yuen won Most Popular Male Character award at the TVB Anniversary Awards with his role in the critical acclaimed martial drama A Fist Within Four Walls.
 In 2018, he won the Favourite Actor awards in both Malaysia and Singapore with his role in Stealing Seconds.

-Entertainment career

-Benjamin Yuen started his career when he won the Yes!
-Magazine's School Grass Contest (校草選舉) in 1997.
-He was later reached with a contact by model agencies and officially became a model.
-This opened many other opportunities as Benjamin went on to act in a number of movies and started in a Vitasoy Commercial in 1998.
-However, in 2000, his popularity started to decrease and his last film was 香港處男.
-From then on Yuen had little work and eventually he had to leave the industry in 2002.
-He went out to do shipping for many wedding parties and helped design the area.
-He went on to find a job in Causeway Bay as a marketing executive and competed in the 3rd Mr. Hong Kong contest to reenter the entertainment industry after leaving it in 2002.